i-am-grub/MultiGP_Toolkit/docs/usage/zippyq/index.rst

             :width: 500
             :alt: Import ZippyQ round

-You should now have the first ZippyQ round imported
+You should now have the first ZippyQ round imported into the imported MultiGP race

 .. image:: imported_round.png
         :width: 500